costela/wile/README.md

 The ".well-known" folder must also be accessible from external sources.
 I.e.: if you run a reverse proxy for some backend application, it should include an exception for this folder.

+Per default, no new request will be made if wile detects an existing certificate for the same requested domains with a validity of more than 1 day.
+This can be changed with the --min-valid-time and --force options.

 # Usage

 Simple anonymous certificate request: